James Monroe (Ohio politician): Early life

 Born in Plainfield, Connecticut, Monroe attended the common schools and Plainfield Academy.
 He was graduated from Oberlin College in 1846.
-He pursued a postgraduate course in theology and was a professor at Oberlin College from 1849–1862.
+He pursued a postgraduate course in theology and was a professor at Oberlin College from 1849 to 1862.

 Career

 He served as a member of the Ohio House of Representatives in 1856–1859.
-He served in the Ohio Senate from 1860–1862, during which time he was chosen to serve as president pro tempore from 1861 and 1862.
+He served in the Ohio Senate from 1860 to 1862, during which time he was chosen to serve as president pro tempore from 1861 and 1862.

 In October 1862, he resigned his seat in the Senate to accept the position of United States Consul in Rio de Janeiro and served from 1863 to 1869.
-Following that, he served for several months in 1869 as Chargé D'Affaires ad interim to Brazil.
+Following that, he served for several months in 1869 as Chargé d'Affaires ad interim to Brazil.

 Monroe was elected as a Republican to the Forty-second and to the four succeeding Congresses (March 4, 1871 – March 3, 1881).
 He served as chairman of the Committee on Education and Labor (Forty-third Congress) and was not a candidate for renomination.

 Later career

-After his terms in the House of Representatives, he returned to Oberlin College as a professor from 1883–1896.
+After his terms in the House of Representatives, he returned to Oberlin College as a professor from 1883 to 1896.

 Personal life

-He was married twice, first to Elizabeth Maxwell (1825-1862), and later to Julia Finney (1837-1930).
+He was married twice, first to Elizabeth Maxwell (1825–1862), and later to Julia Finney (1837–1930).
 He had four children, including: